jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-1d.md

-+++
+---
-title=  "Trade"
+title: "Trade"
-heading=  "Chapter 1d of Book 4 "
-date=  2020-03-28
-image=  "/covers/wn.jpg"
+heading: "Chapter 1d"
-description=  "Foreign trade gives a value to their nations' superfluities by exchanging them for something else to satisfy their wants" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-1c" linkbtext=  "Chapter 1c" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-2a" linkftext=  "Chapter 2a" icon=  "/icons/smith.png"
+description: "Foreign trade gives a value to their nations' superfluities by exchanging them for something else to satisfy their wants"
-+++
+image: /covers/wn.jpg
+weight: 8
+author: Adam Smith
+icons: /icons/smith.png
+---

 {{< s v="31" >}} The importation of gold and silver is not the sole benefit from foreign trade.
 All nations derive two benefits from it: